AndrewsOR/clean-the-data/readMe.md

 * Creates the tidy activity data set.
 * From the data activity data set, creates a tidy summary data set with the average of each variable for each activity and each subject.
 (Task 5)
 * Exports the summary data set.
+* Writes column attributes of the summary data set to the codebook.

 Because it's easier to extract measurements (Task 2) once the descriptive variable names have been applied (Task 4), we're going to do things a little out of order.
 Here is the order that the script actually takes: